LsLisan/NASA_Bioscience_Dashboard/README.md

 ### About/Team Page
 ![About Team](readmeAsset/about.png)
-*Meet the Lumiverse team, learn about their roles, and find links to their professional profiles.*
+*We are team Lumiverse and this is our team information.*

 ## Project Structure